 Figure 2 shows the total annual radiation on one square meter of a flat roof of the cities based on investigated databases.
 As can be seen from the figure, among the three databases, the only available database for Dubai is the SARAH database.
 Moreover, there is an insignificant variation between databases and, as mentioned earlier, the most accurate database currently is the SARAH database, which is a satellite-based database.
-Therefore, in order to elaborate solar radiation components on building skins of the cities, the SARAH database for more precise analysis.
+Therefore, in order to elaborate solar radiation components on building skins of the cities, the SARAH database is selected, and this study investigated the data belonging to this database for more precise analysis.